zmcartor/zmcartor.github.com/about.md

 **What I’m Looking For**

-I’m seeking the company of similarly passionate developers that I can learn from and build on.
+I’m seeking the company of similarly passionate developers and creative individuals.
 I think source code should be written for humans to read, and only incidentally for machines to execute.
 I hold myself accountable and my work to a high standard.
 I seek a place where others have the same passion for high quality software.

 **About Myself**